sophia-collaborations/git-promulga/README.md

 # git-promulga
 A nutbag system for advanced synchronization operations in Git.

+# Overview
+__git-promulga__ allows you to automate actions that are specific to an individual clone of a __git__ repository.
+Originally, it was developed to do this for tasks related to the promulgation of changes to a program.

+The very first usage of __git-promulga__ was to synchronize a set of live web-pages with the desktop copy that was being used in their development.
+To make things even more difficult, there was the additional requirement that the CSS style-sheets be developed in a separate module - so that if the same pages needed to be hosted in a mirror site, the administrator of that mirror site could easily swap out the CSS style-sheets with an alternative more fitting of their site.

+This set of requirements would have been the source of a perpetual administrative headache.
+However, thanks to __git-promulga__, the very complex update procedure could be configured so that all of the several steps could be accomplished with one relatively-simple command.

+It was for such promulgation operations that __git-promulga__ was initially developed.
+However, very early on,
+it was discovered that it was useful for all kinds of operations that were specific to individual clones.

 # Installation
 Before you install, make sure that you have your account configured in such a way that the 'bin' subdirectory of your home directory